 Make Carbs, Calories, and Protein Work for You

-Going low-carb, changing your caloric intake, and upping the protein in your meals can be as uncomplicated as putting one foot in front of the other.
+Going for high-calorie low-carb foods, and upping the protein in your meals can be as uncomplicated as putting one foot in front of the other.

 You don't have to get lost in a mirror maze of confusing choices, especially when it comes to treating yourself.
 Just stock up on a few key ingredients and trusted low-sugar treats, and you'll be ready to start this new way of eating.